magejosh/u-stags/stm4IF.md

 2. **Translate into XML**: Structure these elements into XML, ensuring clarity and coherence in the narrative flow.
 3. **Incorporate Dynamics**: Integrate challenges and mechanics that respond to player choices.

-Refer to `stm-IF-Example.xml` in the project repository for a detailed example of an XML story map.
+Refer to `stm4IF-Example.xml` in the project repository for a detailed example of an XML story map.